Sreyan88/CoDa/README.md

 ```

 ### Training & Evaluation:
-The scripts in the previous section generatese synthetic augmentations in `tsv_data/out_data` for the input dataset.
-The model can be trained further on original + synthetic data and evaluated on the test split of the input dataset.
+The scripts in the previous section generates synthetic augmentations and adds original data and places the combined data in `tsv_data/out_data`.
+The model can be trained further on original + synthetic data file and evaluated on the test split of the input dataset.

 Note: